opis/json-schema/1.x/quick-start.md

 ##### website

 If the user doesn't have a website, then the value of this property must be `null`.
-Otherwise this is a string of a maximum length of 128 characters, formatted as a [hostname](formats.html#hostname).
+Otherwise, this is a string of a maximum length of 128 characters, formatted as a [hostname](formats.html#hostname).

 ```json